MikeR94/CI-Project-Portfolio-3/README.md

 * ## Code Validation

     * The Formula 1 Hub code has been validated by using online validation tools [W3C HTML Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [PEP8 Online Validator](http://pep8online.com/).
-I encountered many PEP8 errors and warnings however these have now been fixed and documented below. <br /><br />
+I encountered many PEP8 errors and warnings however these have now been fixed and documented below.

     * As the JavaScript for this project has been provided by [Code Institute](https://codeinstitute.net/) and I have not altered it in any way, I have been advised by my mentor that it is not a requirement to test it.